 ‘The ingredients of a successful charlatan are having no conscience, some brains, much courage, corrosive selfishness, vainglorious ambition, and monumental audacity.
 Blavatsky has all these.’

-In 1891, Blavatsky came down with severe influenza.
+In 1891, Blavatsky came down with a severe case of influenza.

 Already suffering from a weak heart, rheumatism and Bright’s disease, she passed away on May 8th at only 60.
 Her detractors consider her one of the most successful charlatans of the 19th century.
 Her Theosophy supporters believe her one of their founding saints.